TimCodesStuff/QuantumBellState/README.md

 This program was written using the tutorial located at https://docs.microsoft.com/en-us/quantum/quickstart?view=qsharp-preview&tabs=tabid-vs2019

-This is a fun exercise to learn the syntax of Q# and different operations that language provides.
+This is a fun exercise to learn the syntax of Q# and the different operations the language provides.